wuzhengy/TAU/Core Design Principles.md

 * DAG - directed acyclic graph: every data item in TAU has both `content` and `link`.
 TAU content network can be viewed as a DAG.
-Any data connects another data for blocks, messages or images.
+Any data connects another data for representing blocks, messages or images.
   * Mutable item `content` is a pointer to a DAG node,the key of an immutable item; and link is another public key.
    - The public key with a salt can form a new pointer.
 The new pointer nature is much dependent on channels.
      - For #blk channle, it is another miner.